What is Fixed Income Trader?

 In the trading profession, most traders or asset management companies specialize in one particular domain on investment based on the knowledge and resources they have at their disposal or depending upon the kind of market or clientele they want to deal with.
-Therefore, there emerge categories such as a trader in commodities, equities, alternative investments, fixed income or derivatives.
+Therefore, there are categories such as a trader in commodities, equities, alternative investments, fixed income, or derivatives.

 Responsibilities of a Fixed Income Trader

 - If the fixed income trader is dealing with his own investment portfolio, then he may have to do several hats, such as that of the trading strategy developer, portfolio manager, and trade executioner.

 - If he works for a boutique investment firm, then he might have to work with a portfolio manager who has the responsibility of deciding how much of the portfolio goes into which type of securities after analyzing the IPS of the clients, and within the domain, the strategy is developed by the trader who undertakes the execution to fulfill this strategy.

 - However, if the firm is a large asset management group such as the BlackRock, then there is a greater division of labor, and in such a case, there might be a separate strategy department to manage the high quantum of assets they possess.

 - Such firms have a fiduciary duty, which implies that the clients give them discretion on their investments, and therefore they need to act in the best interest of the clients.
 In such an environment, the trader largely plays the role of trade executioner.

 - Apart from the execution responsibility, the trader needs to keep a constant eye on the portfolio performance and see whether the portfolio has drifted from the goals set in the IPS and the trading strategy specified.
 If such is the situation, then it is the duty of the trader to rebalance the portfolio and bring it back on track.